genropy/genropy_saved/docs/genro/sql/path.rst

     .. image:: ../_images/sql/path.png

-    So, the relation is ONE but we make a distinction between the direct direction and the inverse direction because they support a different syntax.
+    So, the relation is ONE but the paths in a direction or in the opposite one support different syntax.

     **Usage**:

     Once you have created your relation path, you can use it to use data of a table in another related table.

-    There are many objects through which you can use relation paths (and inverse relation paths):
+    For example, you can use an HTML div, a :ref:`field` or a :ref:`fieldcell` to get data:

-    * for the complete list, check the :ref:`at_usage` section
+    * for a complete list of the elements that support the relation paths, check the :ref:`at_usage` section
-    * for examples on their usage, check the :ref:`path_examples` section
+    * for some examples on the usage of the relation paths, check the :ref:`path_examples` section

 .. _relation: